Our Congregation's History

 For the next eight years, Rev. Germeroth traveled by horse and buggy 30 miles to conduct services in Lovell.
 Several attempts were made to form a congregation, each attempt was delayed by the constant movement of Lutherans to and from the Lovell area.
 Finally, Rev. Germeroth was assigned help in the form of a seminary student, Vicar Mahler.
 While Vicar Mahler was present, the congregation was formally organized as St. John's Lutheran Church and a building was erected.

 In 1918, a St. Louis Seminary graduate, Rev. Louis Spitz, was assigned to serve as St. John's first pastor.
 He started a Lutheran School and served as its teacher.
 His schedule was the following: he conducted services at St. John's; then, he conducted services at the preaching stations in Powell and Cody where he stayed overnight; but the next day, he returned to Lovell and taught classes at the Lutheran Elementary School Tuesday through Saturday.
 On Sunday, he began the process over again.
 Rev. Spitz served three years at St. John's before taking a call to serve a congregation in Nebraska.
-After Rev. Spitz, eleven men were called to serve as Pastor of St. John's Lutheran Church, including the present Pastor, Rev. Christopher Brandt.
+After Rev. Spitz, twelve men were called to serve as Pastor of St. John's Lutheran Church, including the present Pastor, Rev. Jacob Benson.

 The Lutheran School closed in 1941 due to a shortage of teachers during World War I, but the work of proclaiming the Gospel of Christ continued.
 By the 1940's, it was apparent that a larger sanctuary was needed.
 In 1948, a new sanctuary was built on the corner of 5th Street and Montana Avenue.
 A parsonage was built next door several years later and the present Parish Hall was added in 1966.